texta-tk/texta-tk.github.io/source/gui.rst

 One cool thing we can also do, is to visualize the frequency of texts with searched words in it on a timeline.
 We can do that if we have a proper date field (in Texta date format) in our data.
 Here we can visualize when were the words 'bribe', 'bribery' and 'bribed' used most frequently in our dataset.

-We can also aggregate over texta_facts field in order to see the top entities under some tag.
+We can also aggregate over :ref:`texta_facts <texta_fact>` field in order to see the top entities under some tag.
 If we click on the black diagram button, we can scroll through the results.
 We see as many entities as we chose for our aggregation size.

 .. _lexicons:

 Creating Topic-related Lexicons
 -----------------------------------------

-In order to build lexicons, we must have :ref:`Embedding <embedding>` model previously trained.
+In order to build lexicons, we must have :ref:`Embedding <embedding_concept>` model :ref:`previously trained <embedding>` .
 We can start creating topic-related lexicons.

 Let’s create a lexicon that contains verbs accompanied with “bribery”.

 After clicking on the newly created lexicon, we have to provide some seed words like 'accuse'.

 The process of creating (or expanding) the lexicon is iterative.
 We keep asking for suggestions and from those we have to pick the ones that make sense to us.
 We keep asking for suggestions until we get no more meaningful responses.
+Words we didn't choose appear under the lexicon as negative words.
+These are considered as the opposite of the meanings we are looking for.
+We can erase words from the negative words list simply by clicking on it.

 To add a suitable word to the lexicon, we simply have to click on it.
 If we want to delete something we already chose we can erase the verb from the list.